-This may mean you need to make some tough decisions, for example, moving out of the family home because it is simply too expensive to maintain, but now is the time to be brutally honest about what you can and can’t afford.
+This may mean you need to make some tough decisions.
+For example, it may entail moving out of the family home because it is simply too expensive to maintain, but now is the time to be brutally honest about what you can and can’t afford.

 Making decisions on a whim

 If you’ve just come out the other side of a messy breakup or you’re still dealing with the grief following the death of your partner, it can be tempting to take a “Devil may care” approach to your finances.
-Newly single people have an unfortunate habit of rushing into things without fully thinking them through, for example, rushing into a relationship with the wrong person or committing a large sum of money to an ill-considered investment.
+Newly-single people have an unfortunate habit of rushing into things without fully thinking them through, such as rushing into a relationship with the wrong person or committing a large sum of money to an ill-considered investment.